Material-Specific Guide

 Grinding

 Grinding removes sectioning damage and prepares the surface for polishing.
 For tool steels and hardened steels, use extended grinding sequences with longer times per step due to the very high hardness.
-The presence of carbides requires careful technique to avoid pullout.
+The presence of carbides demands careful abrasive choice to avoid pullout.

-Important: These materials are very hard and require extended grinding times.
+Time per step: These materials are very hard and require extended grinding times.
 Expect 60-120 seconds per grit, significantly longer than softer materials.
-Carbides can be pulled out if grinding is too aggressive - use consistent, moderate pressure.
+Use consistent, moderate pressure — excessive force pulls carbides regardless of abrasive type.

 Silicon carbide grinding papers in various grit sizes for progressive grinding of tool steels